microsoft/TypeScript-wiki/Debugging-Language-Service-in-VS-Code.md

 ## Using Stable VS Code with Development TSServer

 VS Code chooses where to launch TSServer from via the setting: `typescript.tsdk`.
-Continuing from above, if you want to have your TSServer use a local copy of TypeScript then change this setting to:
+Continuing from above, if you want to have your TSServer use a local copy of TypeScript then change this setting (in `.vscode/settings.json` or your user JSON settings) to:

 ```json
 {
     "typescript.tsdk": "/path/to/repo/TypeScript/built/local"
 }
 ```

+This version of TypeScript may not be selected automatically; ensure that the above is being used by running the "TypeScript: Select TypeScript Version..." command in the command palette (Ctrl+Shift+P or Cmd+Shift+P).

 This is probably enough for most contributors, but if you are doing heavy duty VS Code and TypeScript work, you may want to carry on.